rust-project-primer/book/src/checks/semver.md

 ## `cargo-semver-checks`

-`cargo-semver-checks` is an amazing tool designed to detect invalid semantic versioning in crates automatically, by parsing both your crate and the current latest version and determining if the changes between them can be considered a *patch*, a *minor* change or a *major* change.
+[`cargo-semver-checks`][cargo-semver-checks] is an amazing tool designed to detect invalid semantic versioning in crates automatically, by parsing both your crate and the current latest version and determining if the changes between them can be considered a *patch*, a *minor* change or a *major* change.

 As it relies of pulling the latest version of your crate from a registry, it is only really useful for crates which are published.